-- 2 c. short- or medium-grain white rice, such as Arborio
+- 2 cups short- or medium-grain white rice such as Arborio

-- 4 c. vegetable stock or broth, plus more as needed*, room temperature or warm
+- 4 cups vegetable stock or broth plus more as needed, room temperature or warm

-- 2 c. diced tomatoes (for me, this was 4 Roma tomatoes - no need to peel or de-seed)
+- 2 cups diced tomatoes (for me, this was 4 Roma tomatoes - no need to peel or de-seed)

 - 1 tsp dried oregano

-- 2 to 4 tb. capers (to taste; drained of any liquid)
+- 2 to 4 tbsp capers (to taste; drained of any liquid)

-- 1 tb. freshly squeezed lemon juice, plus more for serving
+- 1 tbsp freshly squeezed lemon juice plus more for serving

-- ¼ c. loosely packed chopped fresh basil, plus more for serving
+- 1/4 cup loosely packed chopped fresh basil plus more for serving

 - salt to taste

-- Preheat the oven to 400 degrees Fahrenheit.
+Preheat the oven to 400 degrees Fahrenheit.
 Slice the eggplant in half lengthwise and place on a foil- or parchment-lined baking sheet.
 Bake for 35-45 minutes, or until the peel is somewhat blistered and the flesh is very soft.
-Once cool enough to handle, dice the eggplant (it's OK if it falls apart a little bit).
-My eggplant yielded about 4.5 cups diced.
+Once cool enough to handle, scoop out the eggplant flesh and finely chop it.
+My eggplant yielded about 4.5 cups after roasting.

-- *In a large bowl, combine the rice with 4 cups of vegetable stock, and agitate it vigorously to wash the starch out of the rice.
+In a large bowl, combine the rice with 4 cups of vegetable stock, and stir it vigorously to wash the starch out of the rice.
 Pour into a colander, making sure to reserve the starchy broth - this is the liquid that will be used for cooking the risotto.
-Let drain in the colander for 5-10 minutes.
+Let the rice drain in the colander for 5-10 minutes.

-- In a large saucepan, heat about 1 tablespoon of olive oil over medium heat until shimmering.
+In a large saucepan, heat olive oil over medium heat until shimmering.
 Add the chopped onion and a pinch of salt and cook, stirring occasionally, until the onion is softened, about 5 minutes.
 Stir in the minced garlic and cook for about 1 more minute until fragrant.

-- Add the oregano and pepper and 1 cup of the vegetable stock and stir.
-Thereafter, stir the risotto frequently and add ½ cup of stock whenever the liquid is absorbed.
+Add the oregano and pepper and 1 cup of the reserved vegetable stock and stir.
+Thereafter, stir the risotto frequently and add 1/2 cup of stock whenever the liquid is absorbed.
 Stop adding it once the rice is al dente (cooked through, but with a slight bite or chew to it).
 You may need additional vegetable stock beyond what you used for rinsing the rice.